zac-heisey/murray-lampert/home-additions-carmel-mountain.md

 The answer is simple: **Experience**.
 Founded in 197 and back by over four generations of home architecture and design professionals, Murray Lampert is considered one of the best [Design-Build firms in San Diego](/).
 The first step in getting your Carmel Mountain home addition project off the ground is scheduling your [free in-home consultation](/contractors).

-Maybe you need just a little extra space in your kitchen, or perhaps you're looking for an entire additional room or second story.
+Maybe you need just a little extra space in your [Carmel Mountain kitchen](/kitchen-remodel-carmel-mountain), or perhaps you're looking for an entire additional room or second story.
 Based on our in-home consultation, we will develop a few blueprints and help you choose the best materials from our trusted suppliers.
 Our contractor discount with these reputable vendors will allow you to obtain the finest quality materials at the best price possible.
 Along the way, we'll help you stay within your budget and project scope.
 Lastly, in order to provide even more peace of mind, we offer a five year written warranty on all Carmel Mountain home addition projects.

 ## Hire Us, We'll Take Care of the Rest